scipipe/scipipe/docs/basics.md

 # Next steps

-Please see the next section, [Writing Workflows](/writing_workflows), for a concrete example of using the concepts above.
+Please see the [Hello World tutorial](/tutorials/helloworld/), for a concrete example of using the concepts above.